yojoecapital/notes/Cloud Digital Leader with Google Cloud/4 Modernize Infrastructure and Applications with Google Cloud/2 Modernizing Applications in the Cloud.md

 - the traditional software development approach (a.k.a. **monolithic applications**)
   - required all the components to be developed and deployed as a single, tightly coupled unit, typically using a single programming language
-- the benefit of modern cloud applications include
+- the benefits of modern cloud applications include
   - *architecture*
-    - modern cloud applications are typically build as a collection of **microservices**
+    - modern cloud applications are typically built as a collection of **microservices**
     - **microservices** are independently deployable, scalable and maintainable components that can be used to build a wide range of applications
     - features can be released as they're completed without waiting for the rest of the application to be complete
   - *deployment*